Muhd1261/Muhd1261/README.md

 - 👋 Hi, I’m @Muhd1261
-- 👀 I’m new to the world of coding and wanttostart from the scratch
+- 👀 I’m new to the world of coding and want to start from the scratch
 - 🌱 I’m currently learning Basics of HTML 5 AND CSS 3
 - 💞️ I’m looking to collaborate on how to build a decent and responsive website
 - �  You can reach me via my email : idrismuhammadashir@yahoo.com